Frequently Asked Questions

 As far as overall costs go, wrestling is relatively inexpensive compared to other winter sports.
 The club believes in making wrestling as cost effective for families as possible and chooses to adhere to a strategy of minimum up front costs and asks that families help invest heavier in their time to support our hosted tournaments and fund raisers.
 Here is a high level summary of the program costs:

-1. Registration Fee - is $75 per wrestler (but capped at $200 max if you have 3 kids or more registering from your family).
+1. Registration Fee - is $90 per wrestler (but capped at $200 max if you have 3 kids or more registering from your family).
 This is the base cost to participate in the program and covers two practices per week (excluding holidays) from November to the end of February.
-This cost also covers at least 4 tournament entry fees for club sponsored tournaments.
+This cost also covers at least 5 tournament entry fees for club sponsored tournaments.
 Open tournaments cost about $15 per tournament on average so the registration fee has a return on investment when it comes to attending tournaments.
-That is, the $75 fee would cover each child to attend over 20 practices and at least 4 tournaments, which is an incredible value to participate in any sport.
+Also, included in your registration fee is a Memory Mate photo that includes and individual and team photo on one sheet.
+Lastly, all wrestlers will receive a t-shirt as part of the program.
+That is, the $90 fee would cover each child to attend over 20 practices and at least 5 tournaments, an individual and team photo, and a t-shirt, which is an incredible value to participate in any sport.

 2. Equipment Rental Deposit - for renting a singlet, shoes, or headgear is a $50 deposit per wrestler.
 This is in the form of a check that is not cashed, but held until the end of the season at which point when you return the equipment we will return your original uncashed deposit check.